Gabski/UserManager/README.md

 ## How to install?

-* Move all files to your FTP or local serwer
+* Move all files to your FTP or local server
 * Create new database in your server
 * Import DB from um.sql file
 * Add your database login data to connect.php file